kimoppalfens/kimoppalfens.github.io/_posts/2017-03-24-Setting up an SCCM Labo using Powershell Direct - Part 1.md

 Invoke-Command -VMName $vmname -credential $cred -ScriptBlock $script -ArgumentList $vmname
 ```

 Once the machine has booted up for the very first time (and we verified that using our function), I'll restart this VM just once more.
-If I didn't do this I had issues running powershell direct on the client.
+Prior to doing this I had issues running PowerShell direct on the client.

-Again, we test using our function and after that it the first block of powershell direct.
+Again, we test using our function whether the machine is up, and when it is the first block of PowerShell direct code is executed.

-Basically anthing in between the { } is code that will be executed locally on the client virtual machine.
+Basically anything in between the { } is code that will be executed locally on the client virtual machine.

-Yes, this looks very very much like powershell remoting but the biggest difference is that I don't need network access to my virtual machine.
+Yes, this looks very very much like PowerShell remoting, but the biggest difference is that I don't need network access to my virtual machine.

 The first thing I do is rename the machine to a more meaningful name (that is being passed on as a parameter) and after a rename we need again to reboot the machine.